Synvox/rehook/README.md

 renderNothing: (props: Object) => Object;
 ```

 An enhancer that always renders `null`.
+Use with `catchRender()`.

-> `renderComponent()` is a tricky enhancer to implement with hooks. 😔 It will `throw` a component to signal to `rehook()` that it should stop the function and render that component.
+> `renderNothing()` is a tricky enhancer to implement with hooks. 😔 It will `throw` a component to signal to `rehook()` that it should stop the function and render that component.
 This sometimes causes issues with hook’s positional state system.
-It is advised to use `renderComponent()` after stateful enhancers like `withState` and after effect handlers like `lifecycle`.
+It is advised to use `renderNothing()` after stateful enhancers like `withState` and after effect handlers like `lifecycle`.
 React will throw an error if this is called too soon.

 This is useful in combination with another helper that expects a higher-order component, like `branch()`: